rbisdorff/Digraph3/docSphinx/tutorial.rst

 The given ranking problem involves 8 criteria assessing the economic performances, 7 criteria assessing the societal performances and 6 criteria assessing the environmental performances of the decision alternatives.
 The sum of criteria significance weights (336) is the same for all three decision objectives.
 The five best ranked alternatives are, in decreasing order: #773908, #668946, #567307, #578559 and #426463.

-If a file *best10.py*, for instance, gathers the performances of the ten best-ranked alternatives, including the five best-ranked shown above, we may compute a restricted bipolar outranking relation among these 10 actions.
+If we consider a partial performance tableau *tb10*, consisting only of the best-ranked alternatives, for instance, we may compute a restricted integer bipolar outranking relation among these 10 actions.

+>>> tb10 = cPartialPerformanceTableau(pt,qr.boostedRanking2[:10])
 >>> from cIntegerOutrankingDigraphs import *
->>> t = cPerformanceTableau('best10')
->>> g = IntegerBipolarOutrankingDigraph(t)
+>>> g = IntegerBipolarOutrankingDigraph(tb10)
 >>> g.showRelationTable(ReflexiveTerms=False)
 * ---- Relation Table -----
 r(x >= y) | 155873 279728 298060 426463 567307 578559 668946 773908 815551 928563